MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 Streamlit has just arrived (Oct 2019).
 So it's too early tell if Streamlit will become truly awesome.

-But we see the **potential to become the Iphone of Data Science, Technical Writing, Web Apps, Code, Python and more**.
+But we see the **potential to become the Iphone of Data Science, Technical Writing, Micro Apps, Code, Python and more**.
 It has the potential to change the way we share knowledge and create tools and applications because it's so plain simple to use.

 This article was inspired by a reply in this [post on LinkedIn](https://www.linkedin.com/posts/marcskovmadsen_turn-python-scripts-into-beautiful-ml-tools-activity-6585883899514146816-OonG) and some replies to the announcement in the [Streamlit Community](https://discuss.streamlit.io/t/streamlit-has-launched/105/5).